UhhhWaitWhat/task-runner/Readme.md

 ![Screenshot](scrot.png)

 ## Setup
-To get started, simply clone this repository, run `npm install` and then start the application via `./bin.js`.
+To get started, simply clone this repository, run `npm install -g` and then start the application via `task-runner`.

 You may set the following environment variables to configure the application: